luminus-framework/luminus/resources/md/clojurescript.md

 Note that in most cases it's possible to simply use the JavaScript library as its own externs file without the need to manually write out each function used.

-If we put the above code in a file called `externs.js` under the `resources` directory then we would reference it in our `cljsbuild` section as follows:
+If we put the above code in a file called `externs.js` under the `resources` directory then we would reference it in our <span class="lein">`cljsbuild` section as follows:

 ```clojure
 {:id "release"